knpuniversity/php7/knpu/multi-exception-catch.md

 ## Catching Multiple Exceptions

+If you find yourself in this situation, you should just go buy your own cookies.
-If you find yourself in this situation, there are two solutions.
+And if you find yourself catching multiple exceptions, there are two solutions.
 First, if you are able to modify these exceptions, you should make them extend a common base class or implement a common interface.
 Then, you can catch *that* exception instance.
 That's the proper solution.

 But if you can't update the classes, in PHP 7, you can catch them both at once.
 Delete the second catch and instead, say `NoCookieForYou | NoCookiesLeft $e`.
 Say hello